 The views expressed in this column are the author's own and do not necessarily reflect this publication's view, and this article is not edited by Singapore Business Review.
 The author was not remunerated for this article.

 Do you know more about this story?
 Contact us anonymously through this link.

-Satish Bakhda is the Chief Operating Officer at Rikvin.
-He brings with him over 15 years of experience in the corporate services industry and is a regular speaker at marketing events around the world.
+Satish Bakhda is the Chief Digital Officer at In.Corp Global.
+He brings with him over 25 years of experience in the corporate services industry and is a regular speaker at marketing, automation events around the world.
 He is also a consultant on matters relating to incorporation, relocation, accounting and taxation in Singapore.